The following Personal Tax guidance note by Tolley and written by Anne Redston provides comprehensive and up to date tax information covering:

 Remember that this note, and the other notes on appealing to the Tribunal, are only a summary; they do not cover all situations.
 You may need to take further advice in relation to your client’s appeal position.
 If your client’s appeal is to the Scottish First-tier Tribunal, the procedure may not be the same as that set out here.
 You are advised to take specialist advice.

-The First-tier Tribunal fees will be:
+The First-tier Tribunal fees would be:

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.